junxit/us-congress-bills-116/metadata.md

 - 2019-07-25 — Introduced in House
 - 2019-07-25 — Introduced in House
 - 2019-07-25 — Referred to the House Committee on Veterans' Affairs.
+- 2019-08-22 — Referred to the Subcommittee on Health.
+- 2019-10-29 — Committee Consideration and Mark-up Session Held.
+- 2019-10-29 — Ordered to be Reported by Voice Vote.
+- 2019-10-29 — Subcommittee on Health Discharged.
+- 2019-11-12 — Considered under suspension of the rules. (consideration: CR H8760-8761)
+- 2019-11-12 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3996.
+- 2019-11-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-11-12 — Mr. Takano moved to suspend the rules and pass the bill.
+- 2019-11-12 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H8760)
+- 2019-11-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H8760)